 In May my wife is due to give birth to our first child.
 I am both excited and terrified to be a father.
 In the midst of all the doctor's appointments, searching for cribs and other necessities, and reading books about parenting I have been thinking about what to do with Santa Claus?
-Maybe this is not the most important thing to be thinking about right now, with all the other things going on.
-But knowing we will have a child next Christmas is causing me to ponder, do I want my child to believe in Santa Claus?
+Maybe this … Continue reading What Should I do with Santa Claus?

 Students have headed home for the holidays, not to return for three weeks!
 As always, I will spend this time in study and preparation for the coming semester.
 As part of that study, I may spend a lot of time reading the work of the professors listed as the "Top 40 Blogs by Theology Professors." … Continue reading Recent Reads – Articles